GrantBirki/blog/content/posts/x-dot-com/index.md

 The very first thought that came to my mind was "_How on Earth are they ever going to acquire the x.com domain?_".
 Surely this single letter domain is either already owned by another tech giant or restricted by the [Internet Corporation for Assigned Names and Numbers](https://en.wikipedia.org/wiki/ICANN), right?
 Well, navigating to [x.com](https://x.com) will show you that it is currently redirecting to Twitter (as of August 13th, 2023).
 This is where my adventure down the x.com rabbit hole began. 🐰

+---

+The majority of screenshots and source information in the rest of this article comes from the [Internet Archive](https://web.archive.org/)'s WayBack Machine.
+The Internet Archive is a non-profit organization that has been archiving the internet since 1996.
+It is a great resource for looking at the history of websites and how they have changed over time.

+> _The Internet Archive is an American digital library founded on May 10, 1996, and chaired by free information advocate Brewster Kahle.
+It provides free access to collections of digitized materials like websites, software applications, music, audiovisual and print materials._
+>
+> — <cite>Wikipedia[^1]</cite>

+[^1]: The above quote is excerpted from Wikipedia's article on the [Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive)

+---

 ![x.com in 1996](1996.png)

 > x.com in 1996 - [source](https://web.archive.org/web/19961219022100/http://x.com/)